 4-VA promotes innovation and advances the commonwealth

-4-VA is a collaborative partnership among five Virginia universities powered by 4 initiatives.
+4-VA is a collaborative partnership between six Virginia universities that is powered by 4 initiatives.
 Our mission is to promote collaborations that leverage the strengths of each partner university and improve efficiencies in higher education across the Commonwealth of Virginia.